allegro/bigcache/README.md

 This optimization states that if map without pointers in keys and values is used then GC will omit it’s content.
 Therefore BigCache uses `map[uint64]uint32` where keys are hashed and values are offsets of entries.

 Entries are kept in bytes array, to omit GC again.
-Bytes array size can growth to gigabytes without impact on performance because GC will only see single pointer to it.
+Bytes array size can grow to gigabytes without impact on performance because GC will only see single pointer to it.

 ## License